-There are 7 food premises within the boundaries of River Tees Port Health Authority.
-One of these is programmed to be inspected for food hygiene during 2021/2022.
+There are 4 food premises within the boundaries of River Tees Port Health Authority.
+Three of these are programmed to be inspected for food hygiene during 2023/2024.

 If a complaint is received about food consumed on the premises, or the condition of the premises itself, an investigation will be carried out.